Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Devices fabrication and measurements

 \section{Devices fabrication and measurements}

-Devices are fabricated using standard micro- and nano-fabrication tools \cite{rahimi_M_Sobnath_2023_complete, timpa_Salvatore_Rahimi_2021_role}, following a FET-like architecture on Si/SiO$_2$ (300 nm) substrates.
-The multilayer graphene, including a pristine (GN) and a nanomeshed (GNNM) part, is coupled to a local metallic gate by a 2D flake of hBN used as a dielectric spacer.
+Devices are fabricated using standard micro- and nano-fabrication tools \cite{rahimi_M_Sobnath_2023_complete, timpa_Salvatore_Rahimi_2021_role} on Si/SiO$_2$ (300 nm) substrates.
+The multilayer graphene, including a pristine (GN) and a nanomeshed (GNNM) part, is capacitevely coupled to a local metallic gate through a flake of hexagonal boron nitride (hBN) used as a dielectric spacer.
 The 2D materials are mechanically exfoliated from the bulk (HQGraphene) and subsequently dry-transferred over the metallic gate.
 Three metallic nanowires deposited on the top serve as local electrodes and thermometers.
-This device configuration allows for a complete electric and thermoelectric characterization of the GN and GNNM regions separately.
+The nanowires have a width of 350 nm and are made of $5~$nm Ti and $75~$nm of Au.
 The nanomeshing of a part of the multilayer graphene is performed as the final fabrication step.
-A thin (8 nm) Al metallic mask is deposited by e-beam evaporation over the device and patterned into the desired nanomeshed structure.
+A thin ($\sim8~$nm) Al metallic mask is deposited by e-beam evaporation over the device and patterned into the desired nanomeshed structure.
 Plasma oxygen is used to etch graphene through the Al mask, which is subsequently chemically removed.
 During the etching process, the GN and GNNM parts are also reshaped to match the gate dimensions.
-The dimensions of the pore diameters $d$ and neck width $w$ have been optimized to $\sim$ 360 nm and $\sim$ 160 nm, respectively, in order to preserve the electronic properties of the nanomeshed multilayer graphene as much as possible.
-For $w$ of the order of 100 nm, we observe a suppression of the electrical conductivity of the nanomeshed graphene of approximately a factor two with respect to non-nanomeshed one, while for $w$ of the order of 50 nm the electrical conductivity suppression is stronger, of approximately two orders of magnitude.
+The channel width is $5~\mu$m, while the length is $2~\mu$m for the GN part and $ 4.8~\mu$m for the GNNM part.
+This device configuration allows for a complete electric and thermoelectric characterization of the GN and GNNM regions separately.
+The dimensions of the pore diameters and neck width have been optimized to $d \sim$ 360 nm and $w \sim$ 160 nm, respectively, in order to preserve the electronic properties of the nanomeshed multilayer graphene as much as possible.
+For $w$ of the order of $\sim$100 nm and $\sim$50 nm, we observe a suppression of the effective electrical conductivity of the nanomeshed graphene of approximately one and two order of magnitude, respectively.
 Note that the hBN flake under the graphene can also be partially etched after the complete removal of the unprotected graphene areas.
 However, hBN exhibits a substantially slower etching rate in comparison to graphene \cite{hug_Dorothee_Zihlmann_2017_anisotropic, sun_Haibin_Dong_2021_etching}, as a consequence it is only slightly affected by the etching process, maintaining both its structural integrity and properties.